 I had a 9-11 GPON conversion, HSIA VOIP only, in 76.
 Looks like a move order but was a CSI with a 3800 and 3 wifi STB and 2 HPNA but I guess they're getting DTV so hopefully I don't get an R-30 after the contractor comes.

 Did you understand any of that?
 If not, it's okay.
 I'm here to teach!
 Actually, I don't know what some of it stands for either.
 We learn acronyms, not precisely what they stand for.
 That's okay, I'll learn too!
 Let's get to the acronyms and terminology!

-I didn't even wonder what this meant until I had been here for about 7 years.
+I didn't even wonder what this meant until I had been working here at the company for about seven years.
 Apparently, it stands for American Telephone & Telegraph.
 Who knew?!

 Residential gateway.
 It's simply what we call your modem.

 Category 5/6 wire.
 This is the acceptable type of wire used to feed your modem service.
 It's the same wire used in ethernet cords.

 Category 3 wire.
 This is the same type of wire but an older version that is not acceptable to use.